AFLplusplus/AFLplusplus/nyx_mode/README.md

 The name of the directory will be whatever you choose for `PACKAGE-DIRECTORY` above.

+Note that if the target reads from a file then use the `-file /path/to/file` parameter to the above command.

+Note that Nyx does **not** support the afl `@@` argument.
+Instead pass something like `-file /foo.file -args "--file /foo.file --other-args"` to the above command.

-In the final step for the packaging we generate the Nyx configuration:
+Then the final step: we generate the Nyx package configuration:

 ```shell
 python3 nyx_mode/packer/packer/nyx_config_gen.py PACKAGE-DIRECTORY Kernel
 ```

 ## Fuzzing with Nyx mode